focolab/WormND/README.md

 ## Task 1: Neuron center detection

 In this task, we will take NeuroPAL image as input, and predicts the location of each neuron.
 We evaluated two classical models for cell segmentation tasks, cellpose and micro-SAM (from Segment Anything).
+To run the code, please do the following step

+1. download the data from [wormid website](https://www.wormid.org/datasets) to store in neuron_detection/datasets
-To run the code, please first download the data, preprocess it with preprocess.py, and then run inference.py and evaluate.py in the folder for each individual model.
+2. preprocess it with preprocess.py
+3. run inference.py and evaluate.py on preprocessed data in the folder for each individual model
+4. aggregate the results with evaluate.py in neuron_detection/datasets

 ## Task 2: NeuroPAL neuron identification